GeoscienceAustralia/uncover-ml/docs/installation.rst

     pip install uncoverml

-To install from the repository, clone using git:
+Alternatively to install from the repository, clone using git:

 .. code:: bash